 The Hungarian Pengő

-During 1946, as the result of Hungary’s serious economic strife and accompanying inflation, the world’s largest ever denomination of currency occurred with the Hungarian 100 quintillion Pengő note.
+In 1946, as the result of Hungary’s serious economic strife and accompanying inflation, the world’s largest-ever denomination of currency occurred with the Hungarian 100 quintillion Pengő note.

 This lofty note was only worth about 20 American cents.

 Definitely one of the stranger ones on the list by a long shot!

 Bafia Potato Mashers were used as an ancient form of currency in the most important trades in Bafia culture.

 In Ancient Bafia culture, one could purchase a wife for the price of thirty potato mashers.